 Single Sign-On (SSO) is an authentication and authorization process that allows a user to use one set of login credentials (username and password) to access multiple applications.
 With SSO end-users time and efforts get minimized as they don't need to constantly sign in and out separately into the multiple applications.
 Single Sign-On (SSO) helps users and organizations with the challenge of maintaining the different credentials for different applications separately which streamlines the process of signing on without the need to re-enter the password.
 SSO is one of the pivotal aspects for many of the Identity and Access management (IAM) and cloud security control solutions.
 Single Sign-On (SSO) implemented perfectly helps in improving productivity, management, and security reducing the risk of lost, weak, or forgotten passwords.

 In SP Initiated Single Sign-On (SSO), a login request is initiated from the application end.
-A user tries to access their account by signing in using the application, which will redirect to their IdP login page.
+A user tries to access their account by signing in using the application, which will redirect to their Idp login page.
 Once users successfully login into their IdP they will be directly logged in to their application.

-miniOrange as an SSO provider supports a wide network of 5000+ pre-built integrations that will help your organization securely adopt and deploy Single Sign-On (SSO) to the cloud-based and On-Premise apps without individually maintaining the integrations.
+miniOrange as an SSO provider supports a wide network of 5000+ pre-built integrations that will help your organization securely adopt and deploy Single Sign-On (SSO) to the cloud-based SAAS apps and On-Premise apps without individually maintaining the integrations.
 With pre-integrated SSO it gets even easier for enterprises to quickly search, add and distribute user access to the enterprise apps.

 Business to Business (B2B) SSO offers your employees and business partner’s employees a secure SSO login experience for accessing targeted applications using single user credentials.
 Our Enterprise SSO solution supports almost all common enterprise federation scenarios such as Active Directory, Lightweight directory access protocol (LDAP), OAuth/OpenID Connect, or Security assertion markup language (SAML).
 With B2B Single Sign-On your partners and enterprise customers can securely log in with their preferred enterprise identity technologies.